noanabeshima/wikipedia-downloader/README.md

 # Download 2020 English Wikipedia

-Downloads the 2020 [Wikipedia TensorFlow dataset](https://www.tensorflow.org/datasets/catalog/wikipedia) and converts it to a collection of JSON files, each a list of strings.
+The code in this repo downloads the 2020 [Wikipedia TensorFlow dataset](https://www.tensorflow.org/datasets/catalog/wikipedia) and converts it to a collection of JSON files, each a list of strings.
 Each string is a Wikipedia article.

 To run, create a new conda environment with the commands